justb4/justobjects.nl/content/about/index.md

 Just is an <a href="https://osgeo.org" target="_blank">OSGeo</a> <a href="http://wiki.osgeo.org/wiki/Just_van_den_Broecke" target="_blank">Charter member</a>
 and founder/former chair (and still on the board) of <a title="OSGeo.nl" href="https://osgeo.nl" target="_blank">OSGeo.nl Foundation</a>, the Dutch Local Chapter of [OSGeo.org][1].

+He tries to be a regular [OpenStreetMap mapper](https://www.openstreetmap.org/user/justb).

 The most active part of this website should be [Just&#8217;s Blog][4], but also checkout his contributions to &#8220;the commons&#8221;